 THE CUSTOM AUDIO WAY

-- We then solder the wire.
+The second stage is to solder the wire.
 This ensures the remote start wire has the most secure connection possible.

 The fifth stage is to add an extra layer of safety to the system.
-We will install a mercury switch or pin switch to prevent the vehicle from starting with the remote starter once the hood is opened.
-(When the vehicle is not equipped with one from the factory)
+We will install a mercury tilt switch or a pin switch to ensure the vehicle cannot be remote started when the hood is open.
+(Will only be added when the vehicle is not equipped with one from the factory)

 THE "OTHER" WAY

-- The "other" way of doing a remote start install consists of cutting the vehicles wiring and making a crimped connection.
-This method should not be used because it is not meant to be permanent and can easily be separated by vibrations.
+The "other" way of doing a remote start installation consists of cutting the vehicles wiring and making a crimped connection.
+This method should not be used.
+This is not a permanent connection method and can easily be separated by vibrations.
 If the wires are to separate, it can adversely affect the normal operation of the vehicle.

-- A Scotchlock or T-Tap connector bites down on the factory wire connecting it to the remote start wire.
-This connector is not meant to be used in cars as it does not always have a perfect connection which can lead to problems down the road.
-We do not use these because they are not meant to be a temporary connection and is designed to be easy to install.
+A Scotchlok or T-Tap connector bites down on the factory wire connecting it to the remote start wire.
+This connector is NOT meant to be used in vehicles and it does not always have a perfect connection if installed incorrectly, which can lead to issues down the road.
+The Scotchlok or T-Tap is meant to be a temporary connection and is designed to be easy to install.
 Custom Audio does NOT use these connectors in any of our installations.